ned-chambers/ned-chambers/README.md

-Hello!
-I'm Ned, a Data Analyst passionate about transforming data into actionable insights and compelling stories.
-I recently completed a state-recognised Lead & Fullstack Data Analyst programme at Jedha Bootcamp, equipping me with advanced skills in SQL, Python, Power BI and Tableau.
-With over a decade of experience as an educator and trainer, I'm now looking to leverage my strong communication skills to help teams turn their data into smarter decisions.
+Data Analyst with a background in training and education.
+I joined moka.care because I strongly believe mental health should be treated as a priority in every workplace.

+At moka.care, we believe that a healthy mind is the key to success.
+This is why we support companies and their employees by helping them take care of their mental health, every day.

 ---

 ## 🔍 About Me

 - **🌍 Based in**: Greater Paris Area, France
-- **🔢 Proficient in**: SQL, Python, Power BI
+- **🔢 Proficient in**: SQL, Python, Metabase, Power BI
 - **📈 Specialising in**: Data Analysis, Visualisation, and Data Storytelling
 - **🌐 Languages**: Bilingual in English (native) and French (C2); proficient in German, Spanish, and Romanian (B2)
 - **🎓 Certifications**: